 March to September, initiated by heavy rainfall.

-Deposited in bands approximately an inch wide and up to a foot long.
+Deposited in bands or clusters up to a foot long.
 Can hatch in as little as 24 hours in hot weather, otherwise may take 2-3 days.

 Dark brown to bronze with fine orange dots.
 Tail has orange stripe, fins are transparent with dark rims.
 Metamorphoses in 2-9 weeks.